breuermarcel/blockchain/README.md

 GET http://127.0.0.1:5000/get_chain
 ```

+The `/get_chain` endpoint also returns a validity check for the current blockchain.

 ## 📚 Key Concepts Illustrated

 - Block structure with index, timestamp, proof, and previous hash
 - Hashing and linking blocks
 - Proof-of-Work for block validation
 - Chain validation
+- JSON-formatted block output using Python dataclasses